amlwwalker/recipes/mushroom-risotto-instant-pot.md

 * Remove the dried mushrooms from the mushroom stock
 * Add stock and submerge the rice.
 * Put lid on and set the instant pot to high pressure cook for 6 minutes.
+* Now gently sauté the spinach in butter with some salt.
+Once down strain out as much of the water/liquid as you can and slice up.
 * Rule of thumb, quick release, stir in parmesan and douse with olive oil - however, if you think that its too runny, you can put the lid back on and let it sit for a while to thicken up
+* When ready to eat, mix in the spinach and serve